 "android.intent.category.LAUNCHER" as the specified category:

 <activity ... > <intent-filter ... > <action android:name="android.intent.action.MAIN" /> <category android:name="android.intent.category.LAUNCHER" /> </intent-filter> ... </activity>

 An intent filter of this kind causes an icon and label for the activity to display in the app launcher, giving users a way to launch the activity and to return to the task it creates any time after it launches.

 This second ability is important.
 Users must be able to leave a task and then

 come back to it later using this activity launcher.
 For this reason, only use

 launch modes that mark activities as always initiating a task,

 ACTION_MAIN and a

-filter.
-Imagine, for example, what could happen if the filter is missing: An
+Imagine, for example, what might happen if the filter were missing: an

 intent launches a